How to Install Sysdig on Ubuntu 26.04, 24.04 and 22.04

 apt-cache policy sysdig

-On Ubuntu 26.04, the official package appears above the Ubuntu Universe package:
+On Ubuntu 26.04, the official package has priority over the Ubuntu Universe package:

 sysdig: